๐Ÿ”ฌGeneral Biology I

 RNA Polymerase Detaches

-• The transcription bubble collapses as RNA polymerase releases, allowing DNA to re-form its double helix
+• The transcription bubble collapses as RNA polymerase releases, allowing the DNA to re-form its double helix.

-Compare: Rho-dependent vs. rho-independent termination—both end transcription in prokaryotes, but rho-independent relies on RNA secondary structure while rho-dependent requires an ATP-powered protein.
-Know both mechanisms for prokaryotic-focused questions.
+Compare: Rho-dependent vs. rho-independent termination.
+Both end transcription in prokaryotes, but rho-independent relies on RNA secondary structure (the hairpin) while rho-dependent requires an ATP-powered protein.
+Know both mechanisms.

 Post-Transcription: Preparing the Message

-In eukaryotes, the initial transcript (pre-mRNA) isn't ready for translation yet.
-RNA processing protects the transcript and removes non-coding sequences—this is where eukaryotic gene expression gets complex.
+In eukaryotes, the initial transcript (called pre-mRNA) isn't ready for translation yet.
+RNA processing protects the transcript and removes non-coding sequences.
+This is where eukaryotic gene expression gets more complex than prokaryotic.

 Newly Synthesized RNA Is Released and Processed

-Compare: Prokaryotic vs. eukaryotic transcription—prokaryotes lack a nucleus, so transcription and translation occur simultaneously (coupled).
-Eukaryotes must process mRNA in the nucleus before export.
-This difference affects gene regulation strategies in each domain.
+Compare: Prokaryotic vs. eukaryotic transcription.
+Prokaryotes lack a nucleus, so transcription and translation occur simultaneously (this is called coupled transcription-translation).
+Eukaryotes must process mRNA in the nucleus before exporting it to the cytoplasm for translation.
+This difference affects how gene regulation works in each domain.

 Quick Reference Table